Here Is Twitter's Prediction For Today's Jobs Report

-The median estimate for today’s nonfarm payrolls number is 210,000, above the Wall Street consensus estimate of 185,000.
+The median estimate for today’s nonfarm payrolls number is 128,000, below the Wall Street consensus estimate of 149,000.

-These numbers were calculated from 117 tweets using the hashtag #NFPGuesses through 8:12 AM ET this morning.
+These numbers were calculated from 102 tweets using the hashtag #NFPGuesses through 8:05 AM ET this morning.
+The top and bottom 10% of responses were thrown out.

 The jobs report is out at 8:30.
 Follow the release LIVE on Business Insider »